nngabe/qlora_graphrag/README.md

 ## Architecture Overview

 The G-Retriever architecture has four main parts:
-1. A GraphRAG method for selecting the most relevant subgraph $`S^* = (V^*, E^*)`$ for a query.
+1. GraphRAG retrieval for selecting the most relevant subgraph $`S^* = (V^*, E^*)`$ for a query.
+Subgraphs for this repo have been precomputed using Neo4j and can be downloaded with `get_precomputed_kg.py`
-2. A GNN/MPNN for aggregating and encoding text embeddings associated with nodes $`V^*`$ and edges $`E^*`$ of the knowledge subgraph.
+2. GNN/MPNN for aggregating and encoding text embeddings associated with nodes $`V^*`$ and edges $`E^*`$ of the knowledge subgraph.
-3. A projection module to map the GNN output into a set of tokens.
+3. A projection module to map the GNN/MPNN output into a set of tokens.
-4. An LLM that takes the original query, context from all text in the subgraph, and tokens computed by the GNN/projection.
+4. An LLM that takes the original query, context from all text in the subgraph, and graph tokens computed by the GNN/projection.

 The GNN, Projection module, and LLM all have trainable parameters.
 For LORA/QLoRA training the base LLM parameters are frozen and only the `A`/`B` adapter matrices are trainable.